hddsilva/NeuroStack/README.md

 These instructions will guide you through your first job in NeuroStack.
 The goal of this example is to introduce you to NeuroStack by running a simple job converting a T1 anatomical MRI file from a nifti file type (.nii) to an AFNI file type(.BRIK and .HEAD).
 The job should only take a few minutes to run.

-1. Download the template script(neurostack_script.sh) and the test structural imaging file (test.nii) from theNeuroStack GitHub repo (https://github.com/hddsilva/NeuroStack)
+1. Download the template script(neurostack_script.sh) and the test structural imaging file (test.nii) from the NeuroStack GitHub repo (https://github.com/hddsilva/NeuroStack)
 2. Upload the template script (neurostack_script.sh) to the neurostack-script S3 bucket in your AWS account.
 3. Upload your input data (test.nii) to the neurostack-input S3 bucket.
 Uploading to the neurostack-input S3 bucket will trigger the uploaded file to process according to the template script.
 4. (Optional) You can watch your job process through AWS Batch by going to the Batch console in your AWS account.
 Your job will move from "Submitted" to "Running".
 When it has moved to either "Succeeded" or "Failed", your job has finished running.